labintsev/ladd-and-weights/paper_en.md

 To avoid data liks, data from the four SARs 0 - 1421 used as a train subset.
 Images from Nnovgorod SAR 1422 - 1551 used as a test subset.

+To study the ratio of speed and accuracy, we created two additional datasets by dividing the original images into several parts:
+Crop 2x1 - split images into 2 parts by width.
+This gave us 2,844 images for training and 260 for testing.
+Crop 3x2 is divided images into 6 parts - 3 in width and 2 in height.
+This gave us 5,688 images for training and 520 for testing.
+Thus, we have three different versions of the same data at our disposal.
+This is necessary in order to assess the loss of detection accuracy at different levels of image resolution compression.
+The maximum compression will be when the original image is compressed to the size of a 640 by 640 model.
+The minimum compression losses will be in the 3x2 dataset and the input size of the 1984 to 1984 model.

 ## Training models